webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Character-Arcs/Develop-Coping-Strategies.md

 ---
 aliases:
-- "Develop Coping Strategies"
+  - Develop Coping Strategies
 tags:
   - Compendium/CSRD/en/Character-Arcs/Develop-Coping-Strategies
   - Character-Arc
+title: Develop Coping Strategies
+collection: Character-Arcs
+kind: Arc
+categories: []
+id: Develop-Coping-Strategies
 ---
 ## Develop Coping Strategies
 >You want to develop better ways of moving through the world while living with a mental illness.
 This isn’t a “cure” or a “fix.”
 It isa step toward mitigating symptoms or struggles by developing healthy emotional coping strategies.